Skip to main content

 Online interview

-The online interview is run by PwC and can be taken at a time and place to suit you, as long as this is in sufficient time before the Assessment Centre (we’ll advise you of the deadlines).
+The online interview is run by PwC and can be taken at a time and place to suit you, as long as this is in sufficient time before the assessment centre (we’ll advise you of the deadlines).
 You will have the opportunity to practice questions and find out more about PwC through completing this exercise.

-Assessment Centre
+Assessment centre

-The Assessment Centre involves a group assessment exercise and is conducted by PwC.
+The assessment centres are held online in March, and involve an assessed group exercise conducted by PwC.
 You'll have the opportunity to ask questions and find out more about the programme.

 Structure